microsoft/ivy/doc/install.md

 If you want to run from the source tree for development purposes, do this instead:

+    $ export PYTHONPATH=~/lib/python2.7/site-packages:$PYTHONPATH
-    $ sudo python setup.py develop
+    $ python setup.py develop --prefix=~

-If you don't want to do a system-wide install (and you aren't using a virtual environment) there are various ways to install in your home directory.
-For example:

-    $ python setup.py install --home=~
+This installs Ivy into your home directory, so you don't need sudo.
+Also put the first command in your .profile script, so Python will find Ivy in the future.

 See the [python documentation](https://docs.python.org/2/install/) for general instructions on installing python packages.